areida/nmpm/README.md

 ## Setup
 1. Create a new application at https://developer.spotify.com/dashboard/applications
 1. Get the Client ID and Client Secret
-1. Add `https://localhost/authorize` to your applications Redirect URIs
+1. Add `https://localhost/authorize` to your application's Redirect URIs

 ## Installation
 1. Rename `example.env` to `.env`